What happens if Greeks vote 'Yes', what happens if it's a 'No'

 LONDON (Reuters) - Sunday’s referendum in Greece will set a new course for the country after a tumultuous half year of negotiating between Athens and its international creditors.

-A “Yes” vote could mean a new government, a news series of negotiations and Greece’s continued membership of the euro zone.
+A ‘Yes’ vote could mean a new government, a new series of negotiations and Greece’s continued membership of the euro zone.

 Here is a graphic showing what might happen: